 You might want to make PostgreSQL start at server boot:

-You can always check the status of your database with those commands, first giving you pg server status (connections, ports…), the second giving you information on the service (if you made a service, as shown few lines above).
+You can always check the status of your database with the following commands.
+The first one gives the pg server status (connections, ports…), the second gives information on the service (if you created a service, as shown few lines above).

 pg_isready